 2. Lookout features for your shoe

-Check for robust shock absorbing features in your shoes.
-Select the ones that have extra space for your feet to breathe in, but not too loose, as this will generate more friction and grip marks leading to blisters.
+Check for robust shock-absorbing features in your shoes.
+Select shoes with extra space for your feet to breathe but not too loose, as this will generate more friction and grip marks, leading to blisters.

-Shoes with the American Medical Association’s Healthcare Common Procedure Coding System (HCPCS) code A5500 or A5501 are classified as orthopedic footwear.
+Shoes with the American Medical Association’s Healthcare Common Procedure Coding System (HCPCS) code A5500, or A5501 are classified as orthopaedic footwear.

 3. Shoe moulds to avoid

-Avoid shoes or heels with a pointed toe as this will aggravate your toes.
-Strike off shoes that have a pointy narrow base and also high heels.
+Avoid shoes or heels with, pointed toes, as this will aggravate your toes.
+Also, avoid shoes with a pointy, narrow base and high heels.
 Don't wear shoes without arch support.

 4. Wear diabetic socks

-Diabetic socks do not have the elasticity to contract and smoother your skin.
-If you are to purchase a regular sock, lookout for rough seams in the toe line to prevent forming blisters.
+Diabetic socks do not have the elasticity to contract and smooth your skin.
+If you are to purchase a regular sock, look for rough seams in the toe line to prevent forming blisters.
 Keep your socks neck above the ankle to avoid shrugging with your shoe.

 5. Steps while purchasing shoes